Removing Bankruptcy's Automatic Stay: Lawsuits and Insurance Claims

-Court fines and penalties and criminal restitution are also not dischargeable in a bankruptcy case.
+Court fines, penalties, and criminal restitution are also not dischargeable in a bankruptcy case.
 Some bankruptcy courts take the position that authorities should file a motion to lift the stay in the bankruptcy court before they impose these, but other courts will allow the actions to proceed without having the automatic stay lifted.

 Personal Injury Claims

 Certain personal injury claims are not dischargeable in bankruptcy.
-The Bankruptcy Code specifically addresses debts that arise when a person operates a motor vehicle while intoxicated.
+The Bankruptcy Code specifically addresses debts that stem from intoxicated driving, and the automatic stay will not protect you from these debts.
 Debts caused by willful and malicious injury to another or to the property of another are also not discharged.
-In general, bankruptcy courts will allow state court lawsuits to proceed, after the parties file a motion for relief from stay if the lawsuit could result in a decision that the debt would not be dischargeable in bankruptcy.
+In general, bankruptcy courts will allow state court lawsuits to proceed—after the parties file a motion for relief from stay—if the lawsuit could result in a decision that the debt would not be dischargeable in bankruptcy.

-Closely related are cases that address whether the debtor committed fraud to obtain money.
-If a lawsuit with a fraud component is pending when a bankruptcy is filed, the bankruptcy court may well allow that lawsuit to continue, but it will be necessary for the parties to file a motion for relief from stay before that can happen.
+Closely related cases could address whether the debtor committed fraud to obtain money.
+If a lawsuit with a fraud component is pending when a bankruptcy is filed, the bankruptcy court may well allow that lawsuit to continue, but this would also require a motion for relief from stay.

 Insurance Claims and Proceeds

-If you are being sued or otherwise have a claim filed against you for a car accident or other personal injury case, the plaintiff may have to seek permission from the bankruptcy court to pursue the insurance claim.
-Most bankruptcy courts will allow these types of cases to go forward if the creditor agrees to limit its recovery to the amount it can get from the insurance policy.
+If you are being sued or have a claim filed against you for a car accident or personal injury case, the plaintiff may have to seek permission from the bankruptcy court to pursue the insurance claim.
+Most bankruptcy courts will allow these types of cases to go forward, so long as the creditor agrees to limit its recovery to the amount it can get from the insurance policy.